asterd/php8.5-design-contest/DESIGN1/README.md

 Modify CSS custom properties for instant rebrand Timeline extends naturally with new dates

-The design strikes the perfect balance between modern aesthetics and practical maintainability - exactly what a release page needs for long-term use by the PHP community.RiprovaClaude può commettere errori.
-Per favore verifica le fonti citate.
+The design strikes the perfect balance between modern aesthetics and practical maintainability - exactly what a release page needs for long-term use by the PHP community.